hwa123/Coursera-Getting-and-Cleaning-Data-Project/README.md

 # Coursera-Getting-and-Cleaning-Data-Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The following describes how run_analysis.R scripts works:
+The following describes how run_analysis.R works:

 1).
 Unzip the data from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 and check if it exist in the same working directory as run_analysis.R.